Yoga is the practice to unify body, mind & soul.

 A practice to be and embody presence itself.

 Back then I was more than shy.
 It was a huge challenge to even walk into the yoga studio, being surrounded by strangers.
-But the strong benefits after every practice made me come back.
-Though at times I was sore in my body for a whole week.
-(What I learned only much later was, that I was being introduced to the ashtanga primary series.)
+But the strong benefits after every practice made me return, again and again.
+Gaining trust and confidence every time around.
+Relaxing a little deeper, releasing inner tensions as I continued to practice (which later on I learned, was my introduction to the ashtanga primary series).